3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 A _beam lattice node_ provides information about _lattice_ data, in the form of a simplistic node-beam model as part of the mesh.

-A \<beamlattice> element acts as a container for beams and beam sets.
+A \<beamlattice> element acts as a container for beams, balls and beam sets.
 The lattice MAY be geometrically clipped against a reference mesh.
 The clipping mode determines which parts of the lattice define the final geometry.

 ##### Figure 2-2: Example images of clipping modes of a lattice against a sphere mesh